The United Church of Clinton

 DOXOLOGY (Use whatever words are comfortable for you)

 Praise God from whom all blessings flow; praise God all creatures here below; praise God above ye heavenly host.
 Creator, Christ, and Holy Ghost (Father, Son, and Holy Ghost).
-Amen
+Amen.

-PRAYER of DEDICATION and THANKSGIVING
+PRAYER of THANKSGIVING and DEDICATION

 BENEDICTION